 From the Start menu, search for PowerShell.
 Right-click Windows Powershell in the search results and choose Run as administrator.

 Type or copy/paste the following command at the command prompt, and then press Enter.

 After typing this command, make a note of the “LanguageTag” listed for the language you wish to remove.
 You will need it in the next step.

 Type or copy/paste each of the following commands at the command prompt, and then press Enter.

 $LangList = Get-WinUserLanguageList $MarkedLang = $LangList | where LanguageTag -eq "<languagecode>" $LangList.Remove($MarkedLang) Set-WinUserLanguageList $LangList -Force

 In the following above commands, instead of typing <languagecode>, replace it with the language tag you wish to remove, such as en-IN for English (India).

-This should mostly work for you, but if this doesn’t here is another way to get this done which might be a lot easier.
-These languages remain because they are similar, and tried for our display, and used language.
+This should mostly work for you, but if this doesn’t, here is another way to get this done which might be a lot easier.
+These languages remain because they are similar, tried for our display, and used language.

 What one person suggested is to change the setting at Region & language/languages/windows display language to something else other than the one you want to remove it.
 Also, lower the language order to the bottom at Preferred languages menu and restart the computer, then remove the language that you don’t need.